mariecordes/gridgpt/README.md

 - `parameters.yml`: Generation parameters
 - `prompts.yml`: AI prompt templates
 - `catalog.yml`: List of used data files
-- `credentials.yml`: API keys and secrets # TODO: move keys here from .env

 ## Next steps:

 Some of my ideas for future updates and enhancements are:

-- Include a difficulty parameter that influences clue generation
+- Include a difficulty parameter that influences word selection and clue generation
 - Expand word database sources to include a greater number of words
 - Allow inclusion of words that are not listed in the word database (i.e., new entries; potentially with LLM verification)
 - Expand templates to different sizes than the plain 5x5 Mini set-up, or even allow flexible user creation of a grid template